Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Introduction

 \begin{mthm}[\Cref{thm: counting branches main thm}] Let $(R,\mfm,k)$ be an excellent, reduced local ring of dimension one and of prime characteristic $p>0$.
 Further, let $(S,\mfn,\ell)$ be its weak normalization inside its total ring of quotients.
 Let $b(R)$ be the number of geometric branches of $R$.
 Then In particular, if the field $k$ is perfect, we have $b(R)=\dim_k 0^*_{H^1_\mfm(R)}/0^F_{H^1_\mfm(R)} + 1.$ \end{mthm}

-In \cite{SW08}, Singh-Walther give a formula to count the number of connected components of the punctured spectrum of the strict henselization of a complete local ring $(R,\mfm)$ with algebraically closed coefficient field using the \textit{semi-stable part} of the Frobenius action on $H^1_\mfm(R)$; see \Cref{rmk: SW reconciliation}.
+In \cite{SW08}, Singh and Walther give a formula to count the number of connected components of the punctured spectrum of the strict henselization of a complete local ring $(R,\mfm)$ with algebraically closed coefficient field using the \textit{semi-stable part} of the Frobenius action on $H^1_\mfm(R)$; see \Cref{rmk: SW reconciliation}.
 Our work extends theirs in dimension one by removing the hypotheses that $R$ be complete and that the residue field be algebraically closed.
 There are also computational advantages to our results since an $R/\mfm$-vector space basis of $0^*_{H^1_\mfm(R)}/0^F_{H^1_\mfm(R)}$ is readily available in many situations, including when $R$ is standard graded over the field $R/\mfm$.
-We discuss this in greater length in \Cref{sec: Frobenius and geometric branches}.
+We compute $b(R)$ in several examples using this technique in \Cref{sec: Frobenius and geometric branches}.

 A major aim of this paper is to understand rings with a single geometric branch.
 In the light of the above theorem, this naturally leads us to study $F$-nilpotent rings---a recently introduced singularity type in prime characteristic.
-Defined by Blickle-Bondu in \cite{BB} under the name ``close to $F$-rational", a local ring $(R,\mfm)$ of dimension $d$ is \textit{$F$-nilpotent} if, for each $j<d$, the canonical Frobenius action on $H^j_\mfm(R)$ is nilpotent, and the tight closure of the zero submodule in $H^d_\mfm(R)$ is also nilpotent, that is, $0^*_{H^d_\mfm(R)} = 0^F_{H^d_\mfm(R)}$.
+Defined by Blickle and Bondu in \cite{BB} under the name ``close to $F$-rational", a local ring $(R,\mfm)$ of dimension $d$ is \textit{$F$-nilpotent} if, for each $j<d$, the canonical Frobenius action on $H^j_\mfm(R)$ is nilpotent, and the tight closure of the zero submodule in $H^d_\mfm(R)$ is also nilpotent, that is, $0^*_{H^d_\mfm(R)} = 0^F_{H^d_\mfm(R)}$.

 In \cite{ST17}, Srinivas and Takagi define a ring of characteristic zero to be of \textit{$F$-nilpotent type} if almost all of its mod $p$ reductions are $F$-nilpotent.
-Crucially, they give a characterization of two-dimensional normal rings of $F$-nilpotent type over the complex numbers in terms of their divisor class groups.
+They give a characterization of two-dimensional normal rings of $F$-nilpotent type over the complex numbers in terms of their divisor class groups.
 They also give a characterization of three-dimensional graded normal rings of $F$-nilpotent type over the complex numbers in terms of the divisor class groups and Brauer groups (cf. \cite[Theorems 4.1,4.2]{ST17}).
-In this paper, we show that an $F$-nilpotent local ring over a field is geometrically unibranched, and that the property of being geometrically unibranched at each closed point characterizes $F$-nilpotent curves.
+In this paper, we show the following.